m0ngr31/kanzi/README.md

 Here are some of the features supported by this skill:

-- Basic navigation (Up/Down, Left/Right, Page Up/Down, Select, Back, Open Menu)
+- Basic navigation (Up/Down, Left/Right, Page Up/Down, Select, Back, Menu, Zoom, Rotate, Move)
 - Remote control (Keeps session open so you can give multiple navication commands)
 - Playback control (Play/Pause, Skip, Previous, Stop, Step/Jump)
 - Adjust volume
-- Shuffle music by artist
+- Shuffle all music by an artist
+- Play/Shuffle specific album
+- Play/Shuffle the latest album by an artist
-- Play specific album
+- Play a specific song
-- Play audio playlists
+- Play/Shuffle audio and video playlists
 - "Party mode" for music (shuffle all)
+- Shuffle all episodes of a TV show
 - Play random unwatched episode of TV show
 - Play random unwatched movie
 - Play random movie from a specific genre